-CTI = Continuity Time Interval as stated in A.1046(27)
+CTI = Continuity Time Interval, 15 minutes as stated in A.1046(27)

-MTBF = the Mean Time Between Failures, as measured by the service provider
+MTBF = the Mean Time Between Failures, as measured by the service provider over 2 years

 There is no need to include the availability at the beginning of the time period of the operation because if there is no service, then the operation will not commence.
-If the beacon is used during the CTI suffer a disruption there may, depending on the receiver design, be a delay of several minutes while the DGNSS receiver re-acquire signal from another beacon.
+If the beacon used during the CTI suffers a disruption there may, depending on the receiver design, be a delay of several minutes while the DGNSS receiver re-acquire signal from another beacon.
 This delay may be unacceptable for a particular operation and it is recommended that continuity should not take into account the presence of DGNSS signals from multiple beacons.

 The average continuity for the service area as a whole may be estimated from the proportions of the service area covered from different beacons or, if beacons are experiencing similar MTBFs, as the average beacon continuity.
-See worked examples in ANNEX.
+See calculated example in ANNEX C.

-ntegrity
+Verification of integrity monitoring

 Integrity requirements are stated in chapter 2.

-It is recommended that the service provider monitor the transmission of integrity warnings from the beacons and identify instances where the time interval between the occurrence of a breach of integrity and the transmission of the integrity warning to the user does not meet the required Time To Alarm (TTA).
+It is recommended that as a minimum the service provider monitor the transmission of integrity warnings from the beacons and identify instances where the time interval between the occurrence of a breach of integrity and the transmission of the integrity warning to the user does not meet the required Time To Alarm (TTA).

+Performance verification of integrity monitoring could be completed if the fulfilment of integrity risk and alert limit will be considered.
+For this purpose additional measures are needed.

-The recommended thresholds for detecting failures suggested appropriate action is provided in ANNEX.
+The recommended thresholds for detecting failures suggested appropriate action is provided in ANNEX B.

-Accuracy
+Verification of DGNSS Accuracy

 Accuracy requirements are stated in chapter 3.
 The service provider should measure the accuracy of the GNSS position as corrected by DGNSS inside the coverage area of each beacon.
 Such measurements can be done either by use of far field monitor or by periodic measurement campaigns.
 The formula below may be utilized to estimate the accuracy at the edge of the beacon coverage area.